Downtown Safety Project

 Watch out for occasional on-street parking or lane closures as follows:

 - February-March: Traffic signal and selective curb work with brief lane or on-street parking space closures near the intersections of Detroit St. with Third, Main, Market and Church St.; as well as the intersections of West Main St. with Galloway St. and the Creekside Trail.

-- April-May: Full-width resurfacing/restriping of Detroit St. from Church St. to Home Ave.
+- May: Full-width resurfacing/restriping of Detroit St. from Church St. to Home Ave.

 What is this project?

 The City of Xenia obtained a Safety Grant from the Ohio Department of Transportation to improve bike, pedestrian and vehicular safety in downtown Xenia.
 This project originally grew out of X-Plan, in which Xenians voiced a need for a vibrant, bustling downtown that is inviting and safe for pedestrians, bicyclists and motorists.

 The Downtown Safety Project includes a 2-way protected bike lane, enhanced safety features at pedestrian crossings, and improved safety and signalization features for motorists along the Detroit and West Main Street corridors.
 Read more or click on the plans to the right to learn details.

 Why is this project needed?